The impossible choice of ‘heating or eating’ shames Britain

 The image of the UK as a country where people can’t afford to heat their homes is not one any of us should be comfortable with, writes James Moore

-With Britain now staring down the barrel of winter following months of elevated food price inflation and an imminent energy price cap increase, Houston: we have a problem.
+With Britain now staring down the barrel of winter following months of elevated food price inflation and today’s energy price cap increase, Houston: we have a problem.

 Standing charges have long been controversial because they are fixed and so limit how much you can save through frugality alone.
 Even if you throw out the TV, light one room, and turn the heating on only when the ice is two inches thick on the local pond, you can still get clobbered by high standing charges.